This baked pasta with chicken sausage is full of delicious flavors. It is a perfect meal to take to someone and it makes a heaping 9X13 pan full.

 - Stir in tomatoes, oregano and basil; simmer for 8-10 minutes.
 Add cream; cook until warmed through, about 5 minutes.
 Season sauce with salt and pepper to taste.

 - Add tomato sauce, sausage, spinach and cubed mozzarella to the pot; toss to coat.
 Season with salt and pepper.
 Scoop pasta into lightly greased 9X13-inch pan (or divide evenly between two 8X8-inch pans).
-Top with grated mozzarella and Parmesan.
+Top with shredded mozzarella and Parmesan.
 Bake until browned and edges are crisp, 20 to 30 minutes.

-Make Ahead Instructions: Prepare recipe right up until the baking step and then cover with a double layer of aluminum foil.
+Make Ahead Instructions: prepare recipe right up until the baking step and then cover with a double layer of aluminum foil.
 Freeze.
 Bake covered for 1 hour and 30 minutes, uncover and bake 30 minutes longer.
 Alternately, the dish can be prepared and refrigerated (covered) for up to 12 hours before baking.
 Bake as directed in the recipe, adding an additional 5-10 minutes if needed.

 Recipe Source: adapted from Martha Stewart Everyday Food